-Certain colors encourage certain emotions.
+Certain colors encourage certain emotionsLink opens in a new tab.
 For example blues and greens tend to reflect calm, quiet, and relaxation.
 Reds, on the other hand, can be a versatile color choice inviting feelings from excitement to warmth.

 Colors sitting next to each other on the color wheel are analogous.
 Choosing the right analogous colors can create a safe set of colors that look orderly and consistent.
 Using a brighter or shinier hue of one color can create enough contrast to make the room look interesting.
 As show in the image below, color representation can easily extend beyond the walls of a room.
 Mix and match within the color scheme using furniture or artwork.

 Colors sitting across from each other on the color wheel are complementary.
 Since complementary colors are opposites, they can be a riskier choice but possibly a more sophisticated palette for decorating.
 Using natural shades of complementary colors instead of basic hues can prevent clashing and appear cohesive and nuanced.